 Although we didn’t have time to drink at one of the world’s most famous luxury hotels, we did have time to stuff our faces with more French food.
-We happened upon Le Petit Lascaris in the pouring rain and immediately dashed inside for refuge and a glass of delicious French wine.
+We happened upon Le Petit Lascaris in the pouring rain and immediately dashed inside for refuge and a bottle of delicious vin rouge.

 What followed was a fantastic dinner filled with flaky french bread, savory roasted quail and hilarious conversation with the waitstaff and our fellow diners.
 The atmosphere at Le Petit Lascaris is unparalleled and we all shared a laugh when the waiter brought out the english-translated menu and we ordered the “quail stuffed asshole.”
-As a bonus, all of our food was incredibly affordable!
+As a bonus, our meal was incredibly affordable.

-We concluded the perfect day in Nice with a frosty Guinness in an Irish pub and by snuggling a newborn yellow lab puppy we passed in a pet shop we passed on the bus back from the Russian Orthodox Cathedral.
-Although it would have been nice to have a week to explore Nice, we made the best of our time and saw the most we could in only 24 hours!
-We enjoyed a good night’s sleep (aided by many glasses of French wine) and got ready to spend the next day exploring Èze and Monte Carlo.
+We wrapped up the perfect day in Nice with a frosty Guinness in an Irish pub and a yellow lab puppy snuggle at a pet shop we passed on the bus back from the Russian Orthodox Cathedral.
+Although it would have been nice to have a week to explore, we made the best of our time and saw the most possible with one day in Nice.
+We enjoyed a good night’s sleep (aided by many glasses of French wine) and got ready to spend the next day exploring Èze and Monaco.

 We went back and forth between spending an entire day in Monaco vs. stopping in Èze for a couple hours.
-In the end, we decided to split up the day and were all very glad we did.
-Even though we only spent a half-day in both Èze and Monte Carlo, both stops are a must-see when planning an itinerary for 2 days on the French Riviera.
+In the end, we decided to split up the day into two trips and were all very glad we did.
+Even though we only spent a half-day in both Èze and Monaco, both stops are a must-see when planning out your two days in the French Riviera.

 A charming hilltop town with a spectacular seaside view, Èze is not to be missed while visiting the French Riviera.
 The bus will drop you off on the outskirts of town.
 After that, a short, uphill walk will bring you to a cobblestoned, medieval town with fantastic views of the ocean and the surrounding hills.

-Since we only had a half-day to spend exploring, we headed straight to the best viewpoint!
+Since we only had a half-day to spend exploring Eze, we headed straight to the best viewpoint!
 Le Jardin Exotique d’Èze, pictured below, is the spot for views in Èze and a must-see during your two days in the French Riviera.
 You can clearly see why.
 Rolling hills, cliffside towns, colorful sunsets and blue ocean as far as the eye can see…it doesn’t get much better than this.

 After a yummy lunch in Èze, and some souvenir shopping, it was time to head to Monte Carlo.
 Unfortunately, getting to Monte Carlo from Èze was even trickier than navigating to Èze from Nice.
-The bus you need to take does not show up on Google Maps (I felt betrayed.).
-By asking around, we discovered that we needed to take the #112 bus to Monte Carlo from Èze Village.
-You can buy tickets directly on the bus and – let me tell you – that road trip is stunning.
+The bus you need to take does not show up on Google Maps (I felt betrayed).
+By asking around in 2019, we discovered that we needed to take the #112 bus to Monte Carlo from Èze Village.
+We bought tickets directly on the bus and – let me tell you – that road trip is stunning.

 Built in the late 12th century, the Palace of Monaco has belonged to the Grimaldi family since the end of the 13th century.
 The Grimaldi’s ruled Monaco from this palace for over 700 years.
 In the late 18th century, the palace was overtaken by the French and the family was exiled for 20 years.
 Today, the Prince’s Palace of Monaco is the official residence of the current Prince of Monaco, Albert II.